-In FIG. 2(b) and (c), we show the results of the numerical calculations obtained for the two reflected components and carried out by means of a modified Rayleigh's method, which was already applied to BSW and discussed in Ref.
-[21] and [22] (details in the supplementary material).
-As sketched in FIG. 2(a), the sake of simplicity, we assumed that the roughness is localized just at the last 1DPC interface (see figures S.1 and S.2 in the supplementary material).
+In Figs. 2(b) and 2(c), we show the results of the numerical calculations obtained for the two reflected components and carried out by means of a modified Rayleigh's method, which was already applied to BSW and discussed in Refs.
+21 and 22 (details in the supplementary material).
+As sketched in Fig. 2(a), for the sake of simplicity, we assumed that the roughness is localized just at the last 1DPC interface (see Figs. S1 and S2 in the supplementary material).
 In a real system, natural roughness may exist at all interfaces.
-However, we expect that roughness at multiple interfaces produces an overall change of the scattered intensity but that the structure of the angular spectra remains unmodified [23].
-The roughness is modelled by a surface function f(y), which is assumed to be continuous, stationary and characterized by a random Gaussian distribution with correlation length ξ_c [21].
-In the calculations reported here, we used a root mean square value $f{rms}=f{rms,0}=\lambda{probe}/16000$ and $\xi_c=\lambda{probe}/5$ (calculations details are in the supplementary material).
+However, we expect that roughness at multiple interfaces produces an overall change of the scattered intensity but that the structure of the angular spectra remains unmodified.23 The roughness is modeled by a surface function f(y), which is assumed to be continuous, stationary, and characterized by a

-FIG. 2. a) 1DPC with a rough surface placed between two semi-infinite homogeneous media.
-The wave with wavelength λ{probe} impinges with an angle θ_i through the BK7 entrance material and is scattered at an angle θ_s . b) Reflection profiles when a polarized light beam, σ (black) and π (red), and wavelength λ{probe} impinges on the 1DPC. c) Scattering from the BSW excited on top of the 1DPC when the polarized light impinges to an angle θ_i =69°. d) Measurement set-up calibration.
+FIG. 2. (a) 1DPC with a rough surface placed between two semi-infinite homogeneous media.
+The wave with wavelength λ{probe} impinges with an angle θ_i through the BK7 entrance material and is scattered at an angle θ_s . (b) Reflection profiles when a polarized light beam, σ (black) and π (red), and wavelength λ{probe} impinge on the 1DPC. (c) Scattering from the BSW excited on top of the 1DPC when the polarized light impinges to an angle $\theta_i = 69^{\circ}$. (d) Measurement set-up calibration.
 The plot of the signal normalized to 1 as a function of the detection angle, θ_d .
 The insets show photos of the reflected probe beam profile.